 Management Sciences and Patient Safety Division Abstract Awards

 The Management Sciences and Patient Safety Division offers two abstract awards: one for Outstanding Research in Management Science and one for Outstanding Research in Patient Safety.
 Winners receive a $250 grant.
-The award will be announced at the Division leadership symposium on Sunday prior to the AACC Annual Scientific Meeting.
+The award will be announced at the Division leadership symposium on Sunday prior to the ADLM Annual Scientific Meeting.

 To compete for this award you must:

 - Submit an abstract in the field of management science or patient safety.

 - Be the presenting author of an accepted abstract for the upcoming ADLM Annual Scientific Meeting.